Media event

-A media event, also known as a pseudo-event, is an event, activity, or experience conducted for the purpose of media publicity.
-It may also include any event that is covered in the mass media or was hosted largely with the media in mind.
+A media event, also known as a pseudo-event, is an event, activity, or experience conducted for the purpose of creating media publicity.
+It may also be any event that is covered in the mass media or was hosted largely with the media in mind.

+Etymology and definition

-In media studies, a media event is an established theoretical term first developed by Elihu Katz and Daniel Dayan in the 1992 book Media Events: The Live Broadcasting of History.
+In media studies, "media event" is an established theoretical term first developed by Elihu Katz and Daniel Dayan in the 1992 book Media Events: The Live Broadcasting of History.
 Media events in this sense are ceremonial events with narrative progression that are live broadcast and gather a large segment of the population, such as royal weddings or funerals.
 The defining characteristics of a media event are that it is immediate (i.e., it is broadcast live), organized by a non-media entity, containing ceremonial and dramatic value, preplanning, and focusing on a personality, whether that be a single person or a group.
 The 2009 book Media Events in a Global Age updates the concept.
 The theory of media events has also been applied to social media, for instance in an analysis of tweets about the Swedish elections or an analysis of the Bernie Sanders mittens meme during the inauguration of Joe Biden.
+For example in the instance of the Bernie Sanders meme event, Anne Jerslev argues that it constituted a user-generated media event.

 Media events may center on a news announcement, an anniversary, a news conference, or planned events like speeches or demonstrations.
 Instead of paying for advertising time, a media or pseudo-event seeks to use public relations to gain media and public attention.
 The theorist Marshal McLuhan has stated that the pseudo-event has been viewed as an event that is separate from reality and is to simply satisfy our need for constant excitement and interest in pop culture.
 These events are, “planned, planted, or incited (Merrin, 2002)” solely to be reproduced later again and again.